Battletruck: Production

 Harley Cokeliss directed Battletruck after Thongor in the Valley of Demons and adaptation of the Thongor novels he'd been slated to direct was cancelled.
 Cokeliss had written a four page treatment for Battletruck in the mid 70s during the energy crisis.
 Cokeliss took the project to Roger Corman who responded positively to the script and gave Cokeliss complete creative control.

 Battletruck was filmed on the Central Otago plains in New Zealand.
 Despite being produced by a Hollywood studio and being considered a Hollywood release, the film largely used a New Zealand crew and New Zealand actors.
 It followed the success of films such as Mad Max and was made in New Zealand in part due to the 1981 Writers Guild of America strike.

+Lee Tamahori, director of Once Were Warriors was the boom operator on the film.

 Soundtrack

 The music for the film was composed and conducted by Kevin Peek and performed by Eastern Orbit and the New Zealand Symphony Orchestra.